Welcome to our Electrolysis information page.

 These are very tricky questions to answer as there can be so many physiological variables.
 This can depend on so many different things such as – where the hair growth is situated, how much is visible, the type of hair growth, the reason for the hair growth (genetic, hormonal, medical reasons, PCOS etc), how long it’s been there for, what methods of removal have been used so far.
 Self perception also plays a large part.

-At any point in time there is only about 30% of hair growth visible, even though there can be as many as 300-500 follicles per square centimetre of skin.
-This means that there’s a huge number of follicles lying dormant under the surface out of view.
-This is why regular appointments are needed at first as not all superfluous hair is growing at the same time.
-Very quickly you will be able to see the hair growth reducing throughout your treatments; slowing, becoming finer and much more sparse.
-The pigmentation can also diminish lessening any previous colour/dark shadow.
-Spots and blemishes from tweezing and waxing disappear very quickly and even the most self conscious person can find they think less and less about the growth once treatment has started.
+At any point in time there is only a small amount of hair growth visible, even though there can be as many as 300-500 follicles per square centimetre of skin, meaning a huge number of follicles lying dormant under the surface out of view.
+Regular appointments are needed at first as not all superfluous hair is growing at the same time.
+This is called the ‘Hair Growth Cycle’

 I don’t have strong hair, just ‘downy fluff’ What can be done about this?